alexnathanson/BrightsignAPI/README.md

 	* add a test file directory to the server that gets pulled to each device...?
 * To Test
 	* test that the output resolution changes when using a different output device
+	* Server interface links open in a new tab